Room Draw Policy 2013-14

 - Residents of the Village Apartment spaces are charged a $25 per term laundry fee to use the washers and dryers in the apartment.

-Particular rooms are closed to the Draw for individuals in need of special housing accommodations.
+Particular rooms are closed to the Room Draw process for individuals in need of special housing accommodations.
 There are limited housing spaces available for accommodations and priority will be given to individuals who are eligible to receive accommodations under Section 504 of the American Disabilities Act (ADA).
 Under the ADA, individuals must document the impact of their disability on major life activities.
-For example, individuals experiencing vision, physical and hearing impairment, neurological impairments, chronic life threatening systemic disabilities such as cancer, HIV, or Epstein Barr and/or traumatic brain injuries are eligible for academic and physical accommodations.
+For example, individuals experiencing vision, physical and hearing disabilities, neurological disabilities, chronic life threatening systemic disabilities such as cancer, HIV, or Epstein Barr and/or traumatic brain injuries are eligible for academic and physical accommodations.
 All disabilities and medical history pertaining to the disability must be documented by a licensed and board certified medical provider with competence and expertise in the area of diagnosis.
 Please see the Disability Services for Students Handbook for details.
 Documentation for medical housing must be submitted to Residential Life by April 12, 2013.

 - Each student receives a random, computer-generated lottery number.
 This number will determine the order in which students enrolled and on campus fall term will select their room.
 For students gone fall term, the number will be used to prioritize housing requests for their return.